huyingxi/wechaty_selfie/2017-09-17-wechaty-the-bot-selfie.md

 * Build DL model : In order to build the neural network quickly, we choose the pre-build model VGG16 in keras, and add five full connection layer on the top of it.
 The top of our model is a softMax layer with 10 categories.

-* Build project & training model: Build wechaty project and the training of deep learning model.
+* Build project & training model : Build wechaty project and the training of deep learning model.

-* debugging, success!
+* Debugging, success!